oppasource/Wiki-Search-Engine/README.md

 2. Second run merger.py with following arguments.
 			First argument:- /path/to/folder/of/indexed_blocks/
 			Second argument:- /path/to/folder/of/merged_blocks/
-	It will create max 250mb of each of merged blocks with same file name format as before.
+	It will create merged blocks of a particular maximum size with same file name format as before.

 	example usage:- python3 merger.py /path/to/folder/of/indexed_blocks/ /path/to/folder/of/merged_blocks/